azores

 That’s where SREA enters the picture.

-What Is SREA?
+What Is SREA in Azores?

 The Serviço Regional de Estatística dos Açores (SREA) is the regional statistics authority for the Azores autonomous region of Portugal.